AccelByte/extend-service-extension-go/docs/6-creating-new-endpoint.md

 After defining the service and methods in the `.proto` file, we run the protoc compiler to generate the corresponding Go code.

+Tricky Part: `base_path`

+If `base_path` is set, note that it doesn't alter the paths generated in the Swagger file.
+Your actual API paths in `google.api.http` remain unchanged.
+If you're using `base_path`, you'll need to manually adjust the `BasePath` in the `common/config.go`.
+We will explain more about this in the following chapter.

+Permission control via `permission.proto`
+  Annotations for fine-grained access control:

+- `permission.action`: it can be either READ, CREATE, UPDATE, DELETE
+- `permission.resource`: Defines scope-based access control (e.g., ADMIN:NAMESPACE:{namespace}:CLOUDSAVE:RECORD).

 ## 6.2 Generating Go Code